ara303/template-gulp/README.md

 If you downloaded the files manually, your project isn't a GitHub repo yet.
 You need to [create a repo](https://help.github.com/articles/create-a-repo/), then [clone it](https://help.github.com/articles/cloning-a-repository/).
 You might feel more comfortable using [GitHub Desktop](https://desktop.github.com/) to do the above, just make sure to clone your new repo into the project root you've made.

-Once you've done that, then you can type the above command and it'll make a `gh-pages` branch.
+Once you've done that, you can then type the above command.

 ### To [Surge](https://surge.sh/)